 Here's everything you need to know when buying rehab - including how to ask the right questions and weed out weaker options.

 When you or a loved one are finally ready for help, it can be tempting to pick up the phone and sign up for the first rehab clinic you can find.
-But use your needs, and past experience, first and foremost, as your guide to what treatment will work best.
+Get off to the right start by deciding first what you need - detox, rehab, or both?

 Unless you're extremely unwell, consider anything up to 100 mile radius and focus instead on quality of care.

 Detox can be found in many places, but a strong rehabilitation programme with excellent therapy can mean much greater progress in the long term.
 It pays to shop around here.

 If You Have Complex Needs

 You should know: your progress in treatment can depend heavily on the strength of the clinic staff around you, and the support of your peers.